tomzheng77/flo/README.md

 # flo

-Notes app with time travel, lets you see what you were working on a day, month or even a year ago!
+Markdown notes app with time travel, lets you see what you were working on a day, month or even a year ago!

 https://github.com/tomzheng77/flo/assets/16983027/07b60df5-e0bc-4eb3-abde-200d6bdd2c8d